rackerlabs/design-system/_component_design/pills.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 ### Too long
-Sometimes selection values can be very long.
-For these pills, use a truncation pattern where the maximum length including ellipses and quotations (if applicable) is 31 characters – 14 characters on either side, and an ellipses in the middle.
+Selection values are sometimes very long.
+For these pills, use a truncation pattern where the maximum length, including ellipses and quotations (if applicable), is 31 characters that are made up of 14 characters on either side and an ellipsis in the middle.

-Ensure you follow the truncation guidelines in the Ellipses section of the Text Conventions.
+Ensure that you follow the truncation guidelines in the Ellipses section of the text conventions.

 {% endcolumn %}